 This year’s annual two-week-long “Shakespeared!”
-Workshop at the Putnam County Playhouse centers around A Midsummer Night’s Dream, with the middle school group performing a more traditional version and the high school group presenting their off-beat comedic version 1920’s style, complete with a lively soundtrack, a chase, and pop-culture references.
+Workshop at the Putnam County Playhouse centers around MACBETH, with the middle school group performing a more traditional version and the high school group presenting their off-beat comedic post-apocalyptic version, complete with a lively soundtrack, a chase, and pop-culture references.

 The workshop is sponsored by:

 To read about our sponsor click HERE.